 Suppose pink is above r.
 By symmetry, there is no blue to the left of y; that region is orange.
 With these orange regions in play, the only color left for the region above z, and the region above y, is red.
 This puts red points 1 unit apart.
 Therefore pink is below r and orange is above r.

 As before, there is no blue to the left of y; that region is pink.
-The region above y is red.
+Assume red approaches y from above.
 This pushes the red region at r down, so that the region to the right of y is not red.
-There are no colors left for this region.
-That completes the case of green and yellow bracketing red and blue needles.
+There are no colors left for this region. thus the region above y is pink, and by symmetry, the region above z is orange.
+The region below z is blue or pink, but with pink at y it has to be blue.
+By symmetry, the region below y is blue, and these are 1 unit apart.
+That completes the case of green on the left and yellow on the right.